acsone/alfodoo/README.md

-# AlfOdoo Modules
+# Alfodoo Modules

-AlfOdoo is a set of addons to seamlessly integrate an external Document Management System with Odoo.
+Alfodoo is a set of addons to seamlessly integrate an external Document Management System with Odoo.

 Alfresco Enterprise Content Management System (from version 4.2) is supported.